 - Should be easy to buy and sell at no or very low cost

-Their total international ETF includes 6,005 stocks invested in over 46 counties.
+Their Total International Stock ETF includes 6,005 stocks invested in over 46 counties.
 This is great to give you proper diversification in developed and emerging markets.
 The US has a great history for investors and is still producing great returns but the international investment might be the next big run-up and will diversify your portfolio if the US does not perform as well as it has been.